 Over the past few years, the premium compact crossover/SUV class has grown to become one of the most crowded categories in the new vehicle marketplace—and many of the newest entries in the segment have been on the “extra-compact” side.
-Enough of these pint-sized contenders have recently been introduced that we’ve inaugurated a new premium subcompact crossover/SUV class for 2019.
+Enough of these pint-sized contenders have recently been introduced that we inaugurated a premium subcompact crossover/SUV class last year.

 Every vehicle in this category is powered by a 2.0-liter 4-cylinder.
 Horsepower output ranges between 180-240 on most of them, and all of them are turbocharged save for the Lexus UX.
 The Audi Q3, Jaguar E-Pace, and Land Rover Range Rover Evoque come standard with all-wheel drive; the rest come standard with front-wheel drive and are available with AWD.

-The majority of the class starts at less than $35,000; the Infiniti QX30 is the most affordable, with a starting price of around $31,000.
-The most expensive is the Range Rover Evoque; the cheapest trim level starts at around $42,000 and the priciest model starts at more than $66,000.
+The majority of the class starts at less than $35,000; the Lexus UX is the most affordable, with a starting price of around $33,000.
+The most expensive is the Range Rover Evoque; the cheapest trim level starts at around $43,000 and the priciest model starts at more than $57,000.
 As is typical with luxury vehicles, adding on optional equipment can really drive up the bottom-line price—sometimes startlingly so.

 MODELS THAT OFFER SOMETHING UNUSUAL

 Most premium subcompact crossovers are designed as chic urban runabouts that are more focused on street driving than serious rough-terrain capability.
-The exception is the Land Rover Range Rover Evoque; it offers off-road prowess well beyond the others, thanks in part to standard gear such as hill descent control and Land Rover’s Terrain Response system.
-The Evoque is also available in a novel, if not particularly practical, two-door-convertible body style.
+The exception is the Land Rover Range Rover Evoque; it offers off-road prowess well beyond the others, thanks in part to standard gear such as hill descent control and Land Rover’s Terrain Response 2 system.

-In terms of acceleration, the BMW X2, Jaguar E-Pace, and Range Rover Evoque stand out from the pack—they offer available high-output turbo fours with 302, 296, and 286 horsepower, respectively.
-However, the Mercedes-Benz AMG GLA45 model is easily the class’s high-performance champ—it packs a 375-hp turbo 2.0-liter four and can be equipped with a Dynamic Plus Package that includes adaptive dampers, a limited-slip differential, and a “Race-mode” drive setting.
-On the flipside, the Lexus UX offers the only hybrid in the class.
+In terms of acceleration, the BMW X2, Jaguar E-Pace, and Range Rover Evoque stand out from the pack—the X2 has an available high-output turbo four with 302 horsepower, and the EPace and Evoque’s step-up engine has 296 hp.
+On the flipside, the Lexus UX offers the only “full” hybrid model in the class.